amasend/mpsis_project/README.md

 1. Circles - airports
 2. Size of a circle - (bigger - bigger cost, lower - lower cost) from current home airport
 3. Colour of a cirlce - (Red - cost above user maximum cost, Blue - cost below user maximum cost specified)
-4. When you clicked on a circle - user can see actual flight cost (from home airport to clicked one), it also displays airport town name (Not implemented in v3)
+4. When you clicked on a circle - user can see actual flight cost (from home airport to clicked one), it also displays airport town name

+Version 4:
+- added popups
+- overall price treshold user control
+- better route visualization